djangocon/2023.djangocon.eu/_schedule/talks/2022-10-19-10-40-t2-the-best-of-both-worlds-using-vue-and-in.md

 - joshua-weaver
 - levi-mann
 published: true
-room: Salon F-H
+room: Online talks
 sitemap: true
 slug: the-best-of-both-worlds-using-vue-and-django-together-in-a-hybrid-approach
 summary: ''
 tags: null
 title: 'The Best of Both Worlds: Using Vue and Django Together in a Hybrid Approach'
 difficulty: Intermediate
-track: t1
+track: t2
 ---

 In this talk, we’ll discuss our rationale for choosing this approach over other approaches like XHTML, etc. We’ll then dive into some code and show what exactly we mean by a Hybrid of Vue and Django.
 Then we’ll discuss some of the lessons we learned and what we might do differently next time.